bcoles/kasld/README.md

 bootloader artifacts, `dmesg` landmarks, `/proc` and `/sys` facts, and architectural invariants to narrow the kernel's possible placement to a residual window, reported as the surviving slot count and bits of entropy.
-On architectures without KASLR, the engine derandomises the bootloader-chosen load address.
+On architectures without KASLR, the engine locates the bootloader-chosen load address.

 Supports: